 There are a wide range of companies that are increasingly offering a direct route to training and work – from banks, to tech companies, airlines to engineering firms.

-Young people don’t necessarily need a university degree; they can access an apprenticeship straight after GCSEs or A-levels, earning money while learning on the job as an apprentice and studying in tandem.
-(The average salary of top employers in London in 2018 was £19,617).
+Young people don’t necessarily need a university degree; they can access an apprenticeship straight after GCSEs or A-levels, earning money while learning on the job as an apprentice and studying in tandem up to Level 7 (Masters Degree).